 DNS Security Analytics

 The DNS Security service operates real-time DNS request analysis using predictive analytics and machine learning on multiple DNS data sources.
-This is used to generate protections for DNS-based threats, which are accessible in real-time through configuration of the Anti-Spyware Security profile, which is attached to a Security policy rule.
+This is used to generate protections for DNS-based threats, which are accessible in real-time through configuration of the Anti-Spyware Security profile attached to a Security policy rule.
 Each DNS threat category (the DNS Signature Source) allows allow you to define separate policy actions as well as a log severity level for a specific signature type.
 This enables you to create specific security policies based on the nature of the threat, according to your network security protocols.
-The DNS Security categories are extensible through PAN-OS content releases.
+Palo Alto Networks also generates and maintains a list of explicitly allowable domains based on metrics from PAN-DB and Alexa.
+These allow list domains are frequently accessed and known to be free of malicious content.
+The DNS Security categories and the allow list are updated and extensible through PAN-OS content releases.

 Upon upgrade to PAN-OS 10.0 and later, the DNS Security source gets redefined into new categories to provide extended granular controls; as a result, the new categories will overwrite the previously defined action and acquire default settings.
 Make sure to reapply any sinkhole, log severity, and packet captures settings appropriate for the newly defined DNS Security Categories.

 The DNS Security service currently supports detection of the following DNS threat categories:

 - Command and Control Domains—C2 include URLs and domains used by malware and/or compromised systems to surreptitiously communicate with an attacker’s remote server to receive malicious commands or exfiltrate data (this includes DNS tunneling detection and DGA detection).